ZachBlank/guides/github-website-workshop.md

 Note: The GitHub Desktop client is available at https://desktop.github.com/.
 However, this workshop will primarily use the git terminal commands.

+Note 2: Windows 10 users may find it easier to install the Ubuntu Linux subsystem from the Windows store and use that to complete this workshop.

 # Workshop

 ## Configuring your git account